jomorlier/optimaldesign/README.md

 		Topology algorithms: SIMP method (Solid Isotropic Material with Penalization).
 	5. Applications in Aerospace Engineering
  		Tank, beam and truss optimization
-		Optimization of aerostructures in a multidisciplinary context (LOAD ALLEVIATION TEAM PROJECT).
+		Optimization of aerostructures in a multidisciplinary context (load alleviation).